LibraryOfCongress/seeing-lost-enclaves/research/bibliography.md

 [Community Cookbooks](https://guides.loc.gov/community-cookbooks/introduction) - this collection may also contain useful information about foodways, and is part of the [Science, Technology & Business Division](https://www.loc.gov/rr/scitech/general.html), which hosts cookbooks at the Library of Congress.

-[China Folklife](https://guides.loc.gov/china-folklife) - the [American Folklife Center](https://www.loc.gov/folklife/) at the Library of Congress includes a wide variety of materials from China and the US; an example is [Music and a Mystery to Celebrate the Chinese New Year](https://blogs.loc.gov/folklife/2017/01/music-chinese-new-year/), which presents recordings of Cantonese opera from 1902-3, recorded in either Philadelphia or New Jersey.
+[China Folklife](https://guides.loc.gov/china-folklife) - the [American Folklife Center](https://www.loc.gov/folklife/) at the Library of Congress includes a wide variety of materials from China and the U.S.; an example is [Music and a Mystery to Celebrate the Chinese New Year](https://blogs.loc.gov/folklife/2017/01/music-chinese-new-year/), which presents recordings of Cantonese opera from 1902-3, recorded in either Philadelphia or New Jersey.

 ----

 ## General

-_These items and collections may be helpful in researching Chinatowns and other enclaves of color across the US._
+_These items and collections may be helpful in researching Chinatowns and other enclaves of color across the U.S._

 <cite>The Ethnic press in the United States: a historical analysis and handbook</cite>.
 New York: Greenwood Press, 1987. https://www.loc.gov/item/85031699/